hks-epod/ddc-demo/README.md

    * ~~Template: IndiaSpend.~~
    * Tooltips?
    * Why the weird line restart?
+     * Different stations?
    * chart `g`?
    * Generate some example predictions.
    * Restrict time range.
    * ~~Move chart down a bit/some styling.~~
    * ~~Axes.~~
+   * Merge: Average of all stations, or just most reliable?
+Or most conservative estimate?
+   * Unmerged: stations, unmerged.
 4. Heat map of pollution around each of the 11 monitors.
 Which monitors are broken?
 Which have constant data?
   * TopoJSON?
   * Get a map of Delhi up, dots for stations.